 - Add branding.
 This step won't change the process itself, but makes the packages more personalized.
 When the customer receives their package with your branding and any personal touches like a thank you note, they won't be thinking about automation.
 This builds the customer relationship and increases the chance of them becoming a return customer.
-This is a great tool for DTC and B2B marketing.
+This is a great tool for DTC marketing and B2B marketing.

 Have You Had Your Fill?

 The world of eCommerce fulfillment may not be glamorous, but it has a major impact on your bottom line.
 By optimizing fulfillment and integrating all software, you can lower your costs and grow your sales.
 You may also want to use an eCommerce marketplace to increase your sales and make the most out of your new fulfillment operation.